 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.

-By comparison, Xfinity’s Internet Essentials Plus ($29.95/mo.) and Cox’s ConnectAssist plan ($30.00/mo.) are a few of the low-income internet plans that come with 100 Mbps download speeds.
-Both plans are much pricier than Connect2Compete, although neither require you to have a child in school.
+Xfinity’s Internet Essentials Plus ($29.95/mo.), Spectrum Internet Advantage ($30.00/mo.) and Cox’s ConnectAssist ($30.00/mo.) and Connect2Compete ($9.95/mo.) plans are a few of the low-income internet plans that come with 100 Mbps download speeds.
+The first three plans are much pricier than Connect2Compete, although none require you to have a child in school like Connect2Compete does.

 Compared to its competition, Connect2Compete is the rare internet plan that’s cheaper and faster across the board.
 What’s not to like about that?